OumaimaFiyarhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv is a script that lists environment variables set is a script that lists all local variables and environment variables, and functions. to declare a local variable  type the name you want and set its value using the equals sign = to create a global variable add export before everything and declare it the same way as local variable.
+printenv is a script that lists environment variables set is a script that lists all local variables and environment variables, and functions. to declare a local variable  type the name you want and set its value using the equals sign = to create a global variable add export before everything and declare it the same way as local variable. echo $((expression)) is the command to do arithmetic operations